MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitsetacxrtstreamsupportsnotifications.md

 ### -param StreamInit

-Defined by a ACXSTREAM_INIT object, that is used to define the stream initialization.
+Address of a ACXSTREAM_INIT object used to define the stream initialization parameters.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns